Service or Therapy Dogs

 If you have come to this page then either you know that you are wanting a service/assistance dog or you have an idea you want an assistance type dog, and are sourcing information.
 Or you may want to volunteer with your dog as a therapy dog.

 As a rule therapy dogs are not required to undergo a Public assess test (PAT) but have no more rights than a pet dog.
 Therapy dogs are doing a job to help a third party, ie a child or adult to relief stress or enhance quality of life.
 A service dog or assistance dog (whether physical or psychiatric) is there to help the sole individual 24/7, and is required to pass a PAT and should have ID on them, so they are permitted into all public areas, with a couple of exceptions in Qld.
 There are two legislations that cover this, in Qld we have The Guide, Hearing and Assistance Dogs Act 2009 and then the Commonwealth disability Discrimination Act.

 Story dogs is one organisation where you visit a school on a weekly basis with your dog for reading sessions with children.
 You need to have a suitable dog as in temperament and some training .
 It can be wise to have some training sessions even with an older dog to equip you and your dog with the necessary skills to pass the assessment.
+Email me if you want to book in for some training sessions.
 For more info on Story dogs go to www.storydogs.org.au

 Delta therapy dogs go into hospitals and nursing homes, very similar process.
 Go to https://www.deltasociety.com.au/volunteer

 There are other organisation that place dogs into venues.
 All these dogs need to have a good level of training.